 A student is tardy if not in assigned classroom at the sound of the bell, leaves class without permission, or refuses to go to class.
 When a student is tardy, he/she must problem solve and make a plan prior to re-entering class.
-If the student accumulates excessive tardies, a late bus detention may be assigned.
+If the student accumulates excessive tardies, an after school assignment may be assigned.